CELCP | Funding Opportunities

 - Project and Budget Templates

-- Summary "Key" of Eligibility Criteria and Requirements for CELCP and Matching Funds Under the New Program Authorization
+- Summary "Key" of Eligibility Criteria and Requirements for CELCP and Matching Funds under the 2009 Program Authorization

 - National Estuarine Research Reserve (NERR) Targeted Watersheds

-NOAA runs a CELCP competition each year, subject to funding, with two phases-a state competition and a national competition.
-NOAA initiates the competition by issuing an annual Federal Funding Opportunity Notice, which describes the eligibility criteria for the competition.
-These include: who may apply, how many projects each eligible coastal state/territory may submit, and how much funding may be requested for each project.
+Each year, subject to available funding, NOAA runs a funding competition, which has two phases - a state competition and a national competition.
+NOAA initiates the competition by issuing an annual federal funding opportunity notice, which describes the eligibility criteria for the competition, including who may apply, how many projects each eligible coastal state or territory may submit, and how much funding may be requested for each project.

 Within those states eligible to compete for funds, additional state agencies and local governments, as defined in the CELCP Final Guidelines, may receive funds and hold title to land under CELCP.
 Eligible state and local governments should contact their state CELCP lead for information on the state's priorities and selection process.